-If you are sick or not feeling well, follow the tips from the CDC below to help protect other people in your home and community.
-Keep in mind that many people have mild illness and are able to recover at home.
+If you are sick or think you might have COVID-19, follow these tips from the CDC to care for yourself and help protect other people in your home and community.
+Keep in mind that most people have mild illness and are able to recover at home.

 If You Are Mildly Ill, Stay Home and Call a Health Care Provider

-Stay home and call your doctor for medical advice if you think you have been exposed to COVID-19 and develop symptoms.
+Stay home and call your doctor for medical advice before vising a medical office.
 Older adults and people of any age with serious underlying medical conditions should call a health care provider as soon as symptoms start.

 Avoid public transportation, ridesharing and taxis.

 Separate yourself from other people in your home.
-As much as possible, stay in a specific “sick room.”
+As much as possible, stay in a specific room away from other people and pets.
 Use a separate bathroom, if available.
-Visitors, other than caregivers, are not recommended.
+Learn more about if you have pets.

-To protect others, wear a cloth face covering if you are around other people (e.g., sharing a room or vehicle) and before you enter a health care provider’s office.
-If you are unable to wear a cloth face covering, caregivers entering your room should wear one.
+Wear a cloth face covering if you are around other people (e.g., sharing a room or vehicle) and before you enter a health care provider’s office.
+See CDC guidelines.

-Do not share dishes, drinking glasses, cups, eating utensils, towels or bedding with other people in your home.
-After use, wash items thoroughly with soap and water or put them in the dishwasher.
+Avoid sharing personal household items, such as dishes, drinking glasses, cups, eating utensils, towels or bedding.
+Wash items thoroughly after using them with soap and water or put them in the dishwasher.

-In the rest of the house: Have a healthy household member clean and disinfect all other surfaces daily and high-touch surfaces frequently throughout the day.
+In the rest of the house: Have a healthy household member clean and disinfect all other surfaces daily.

 If your symptoms are severe, call to get medical attention immediately.